comparison

 Best fit: neutral; flat feet.

-Lower-Cost Men's Work Pick
+Lower-cost Men's Work Pick

 Best for: plantar fasciitis; daily wear; all-day comfort